Bảo Đại: Return to power and Indochina War

 Bảo Đại spent nearly a year as "supreme advisor" to the DRV, during which period Vietnam descended into armed conflict between rival Vietnamese factions and the French.
-He left this post in 1946 and moved to Hong Kong, where the French and Việt Minh both attempted unsuccessfully to solicit him for political support.
+He left this post in 1946 after communists abandoned him in China.
+He moved to Hong Kong, where the French and Việt Minh both attempted unsuccessfully to solicit him for political support.

 Eventually a coalition of Vietnamese anti-communists (including future South Vietnamese leader Ngô Đình Diệm and members of political/religious groups such as the Cao Dai, Hòa Hảo, and VNQDĐ) formed a National Union and declared to support Bảo Đại on the condition he would seek independence for Vietnam.
 This persuaded him to reject Việt Minh overtures and enter into negotiations with the French.
-On 7 December 1947, Bảo Đại signed the first of the Ha Long Bay Agreements with France.
+On 7 December 1947, Bảo Đại officially signed the first of the Ha Long Bay Accords with France.
 Despite ostensibly committing France to Vietnamese independence, it was considered minimally binding and transferred no actual authority to Vietnam.
 The agreement was promptly criticized by National Union members, including Diệm.
 In a possible attempt to escape the resulting political tension, Bảo Đại travelled to Europe and commenced on a four-month pleasure tour which earned him the sobriquet "night club emperor".
 After persistent efforts by the French, Bảo Đại was persuaded to return from Europe and sign a second Ha Long Bay Agreement on 5 June 1948.
 This contained similarly weak promises for Vietnamese independence and had as little success as the first agreement.
 Bảo Đại once again travelled to Europe whilst warfare in Vietnam continued to escalate.

-After months of negotiations with French President Vincent Auriol, he finally signed the Élysée Accords on 9 March 1949, which led to the establishment of the State of Vietnam with Bảo Đại as Chief of State (國長, Quốc trưởng); the French also oversaw the creation of the Domain of the Crown where he was still officially considered to be the Emperor, this territory existed until 1955.
+After months of negotiations with French President Vincent Auriol, he finally signed the Élysée Accords on 8 March 1949, which led to the establishment of the State of Vietnam with Bảo Đại becoming the Chief of State (國長, Quốc trưởng) on 14 June 1949; the French also oversaw the creation of the Domain of the Crown where he was still officially considered to be the Emperor, this territory existed until 1955.

 However, the country was still only partially autonomous, with France initially retaining effective control of the army and foreign relations.
 Bảo Đại himself stated in 1950: "What they call a Bảo Đại solution turned out to be just a French solution... the situation in Indochina is getting worse every day".